williamsdb/EvernoteRules/readme.md

 One feature I have wanted Evernote to have is some form of automation that manipulates notes based on rules - very similar to the rules [available in Outlook](https://support.microsoft.com/en-gb/office/manage-email-messages-by-using-rules-c24f5dea-9465-4df4-ad17-a50704d66c59).
 After 16 years of waiting for Evernote to implement this, I got fed up with waiting and wrote it myself.

 While I have tried to make it very simple it still requires a bit of setup and hosting by you.
-As part of the simplicity it has no database, few external libraries (simple.css, smarty, and, of course, the Evernote SDK), just one Javascript function (no JQuery) and, crucially, has no security, I recommend that you use [Cloudflare Zero Trust](https://www.spokenlikeageek.com/2024/04/09/cloudflare-zero-trust/) to secure it.
+As part of the simplicity it has no database, few external libraries (simple.css, smarty, and, of course, the Evernote SDK amongst others), and crucially, has no security, I recommend that you use [Cloudflare Zero Trust](https://www.spokenlikeageek.com/2024/04/09/cloudflare-zero-trust/) to secure it.
 If you can live with all of that read on.

 One final word of warning - this comes with absolutely no warranty whatsoever.
 Here be dragons!